SpirinEgor/gnn_pretraining/README.md

-# GNN Pre-training & fine-tuning
+# GNN pre-training & fine-tuning
 Pre-training and fine-tuning GNN model on source code

 For correct usage install all requirements from [requirements.txt](requirements.txt).